terraform-provider-castai

 - removal of

-resource in favour ofcluster_token
+castai_cluster_tokenresource in favour ofcluster_tokenincastai_eks_cluster

 Having old configuration: